pquiring/javaforce/projects/jfpop3/readme.txt

 ===========

 A simple POP3 Server.
- - digest mode reads all messages in global mailbox (see jfSMTP)
+ - admin user can read all messages in global mailbox (see jfSMTP in digest mode)

 See jfSMTP for email server.